jbeeko/cfworker-web-api/README.md

 > NOTE: The `cloudworker` local emulator can be configured to support Worker KV.
 However the CLI deployment works so well and is so fast that I've not bothered.

 ### Debugging Workers
 Debugging support for Workers can be a bit tricky.
-If the `worker.bndl.js` file is deployed manually as [described](https://github.com/jbeeko/cfworker-hello-world#deploying-manually) in part one then the log in the portal will show the JS console messages.
+If the `worker.bndl.js` file is deployed manually as [described](https://github.com/jbeeko/cfworker-hello-world#deploying-manually) here, the portal will show the JS console messages.
 But if deployed to Cloudflare environment then errors in the worker will result in a generic page with no debugging information.
 Various tips and tricks are discussed [here.](https://developers.cloudflare.com/workers/writing-workers/debugging-tips/)

 ## Protecting your API
 There are three approaches to protecting your API from abuse: